-On a sunny morning on July 28, I was officially born in North Vancouver, British Columbia.
+I was born on July 28, 1988 in North Vancouver, British Columbia.

 Two months later, we moved to Islamabad, Pakistan.
 We stayed there for about 2 years, my sister Elizabeth picked up Urdu quite well and when my Dad came home from work she would greet him in Urdu.
 I was young and have vague memories of the place.
 After Pakistan, we moved to Cairo, Egypt.
 Egypt was great, we had three turtles and lived in a really big apartment.
 My Dad would have Easter egg hunts at the Pyramids and I remember picking up delicious chapati bread from a local Egyptian that my sister and I both loved.